oclipa/javascript-cheat-sheet/README.md

             });

 ```
-In this second example, `val` is scoped within a closure (basically, a couple of nested functions), so it will retain whichever value it had when the closure was instantiated.
+This second example shows a solution to the first example. `val` is scoped within a closure (basically, a couple of nested functions), so it will retain whichever value it had when the closure was instantiated.
 When the `createPrinters` function is evaluated, the output will be the less surprising (0, 1, 2, ...etc).

 ```javascript
 const createPrinters = () => {